JabRef/GSoC/README.md

 ## Introduction

-[Google Summer of Code](https://google.github.io/gsocguides/student/index) is a *global program focused on bringing more student developers into open source software development*.
+[Google Summer of Code](https://google.github.io/gsocguides/student/index) is a *global, online program that brings new contributors into open source software organizations*.
 See [GSoC - how it works](https://summerofcode.withgoogle.com/how-it-works)

 JabRef e.V. has been a Google Summer of Code 2019, 2021, 2022, 2024, and 2025 mentoring organization (completed).

 ## About JabRef

-JabRef is a powerful, open-source, cross-platform citation and reference management tool designed to help researchers stay organized and efficient.
+JabRef is a powerful, open source, cross-platform citation and reference management tool designed to help researchers stay organized and efficient.
 With JabRef, you can effortlessly collect, organize, and manage your literature sources, giving you more time to focus on what truly matters: your research.

 By contributing to JabRef, you contribute to advancing global research.
 Trusted by over 10,000 researchers worldwide, JabRef plays a vital role in shaping the future of academic and scientific discovery.
 Your skills and creativity can help push the boundaries of what JabRef can achieve.

 Built in Java, JabRef is designed with a strong emphasis on high-quality, modern, and maintainable code.
 As a contributor, you’ll have the opportunity to enhance your technical skills, deepen your understanding of Java development, and learn best practices in open source collaboration.
 Whether you're a beginner or an experienced developer, working on JabRef will help you grow as a programmer while making a meaningful impact on a tool that supports researchers around the globe.

-## Want to work with us ?
+## Want to work with us?

 We are passionate about open source and pride ourselves on fostering collaboration within a diverse and inclusive community.
 JabRef is dedicated to providing a welcoming environment for newcomers to open source, making it an ideal starting point for anyone motivated and eager to contribute.